Aziz Aliyev: Family

-In 1920 Aziz Aliyev married Leyla Abbasova.
-Three of their children: Tamerlan, Zarifa and Jamil, pursued careers in medicine.
-His other daughter Gulara Aliyeva became a composer and concertmaster.
+In 1920, Aziz Aliyev married Leyla Abbasova.
+Three of their children—Tamerlan, Zarifa, Zarifa and Jamil—pursued careers in medicine.
+His other daughter, Gulara Aliyeva became a composer and concertmaster.
 In 1948 his daughter Zarifa married Heydar Aliyev, future First Secretary of the Azerbaijan Communist Party and President of Azerbaijan in 1993–2003, and in 1955 bore their daughter Sevil Aliyeva and in 1961 bore their son Ilham Aliyev, who succeeded his father as President of Azerbaijan in 2003.